lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ---
 During my stay in Tübingen, hiking was one of my favourite activities and I have to say the surrounding area was perfect for that.

 Therefore, I created a collection of all the hikes I did and I also selected some of the best and they will be immediately presented as Top Hikes.

+Every hike will be presented through the Strava activity, which often also include some pictures, but also a link to the komoot activity will be included, since it allows to download the GPS file and it can be used to replicate the hike.

 Enjoy!

 ### Top Hike: around Burg Hohenzollern

 {{< strava src="7217015005" >}}

 ### Top Hike: Schwarzwald Genießerpfad from Calw

 {{< strava src="7719807992" >}}